-We have described a call admission policy to provide fairness control and service differentiation in WDM grooming networks.
+We have described a call admission policy to provide service differentiation and fairness control in WDM grooming networks.
 The problem has been formulated as an MDP for a single-link network and the optimal policy is obtained by the Policy Iteration method.
 Based on properties of the optimal policy, a heuristic decomposition algorithm is proposed for multi-link networks.
 The heuristic algorithm has lower computational complexity with very good performance.
 Simulation results compared the performance of the proposed approach, with that of CS and CP policies.
 It has been observed that we can achieve substantial improvement in terms of fairness ratio and utilization.
-Although in this paper we have considered tandem and ring network topologies, our proposed decomposition algorithm can be extended to an arbitrary mesh network.
+Although in this paper we have considered a tandem network topology, our proposed decomposition algorithm can be extended to an arbitrary mesh or ring network.